 His awards and decorations include the Ranger Tab, the Combat Infantryman Badge, Expert Infantryman Badge, Parachutist Badge, Army Commendation Medal, Army Good Conduct Medal, National Defense Service Medal, Afghanistan Campaign Medal with combat star, Iraq Campaign Medal with combat star, Global War on Terrorism Expeditionary Medal, Non-Commissioned Officer Professional Development Ribbon, Army Service Ribbon and the Overseas Service Ribbon.

-He is survived by his wife Cassandra and their son, Orion of Norfolk, Va.; his parents, Karen and Steven Clarkson of Fairbanks, Alaska, and his older sister, Jessica who resides in Hong Kong.
+Clarkson is survived by his son Orion, now 11, who was one at the time of his passing; his parents, Karen and Steven Clarkson of Fairbanks, Alaska, and his older sister, Jessica who resides in Hong Kong.
+Tragically, in early 2019, his wife Kassandra died at the age of 29.
+Orion now resides with his grandmother Karen, who is his legal guardian.